-- Use the palms of your hands to shape each piece into a ball.
-Place on wax paper and freeze for about 10 minutes (this will keep them firm while you coat them).
+- Use a sharp knife to cut a 6 ounce goat cheese log into 12 pieces.
+Use the palms of your hands to shape each piece of goat cheese into a ball.
+Place on the baking sheet and freeze for about 10 minutes (this will keep them firm while you coat them).

 4. Dredge the goat cheese balls in flour, dip into the egg, then roll in the Panko crumbs until covered.

-6. Place on a serving platter and serve hot.
+6. Place your fried goat cheese balls on a serving platter, garnish with fresh herbs or parsley and serve hot.

 Not only are these goat cheese bites easy to make but they tasted SO good!
 The warm cheese covered in Panko totally just melts in your mouth!